sheed419/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ: changes all characters A and c from input into Z and e
 20-hiago: removes all letters C and c from input
 21-reverse: reverses input
+22-users_and_homes: displays all users and their home directories, sorted by users